About | One of 10,000 Lakes

 • Senior Scientist, Illumina

-• Scientist, University of Wisconsin, Madison
+• Scientist & Lab Manager, University of Wisconsin, Madison

 • Graduate Researcher, University of Minnesota